nova-pkgs/python/Doc/library/os.path.rst

    begins with a slash, on Windows that it begins with a (back)slash after chopping off a potential drive letter.

-   .. versionchanged:: 3.6
-      Accepts a :term:`path-like object`.

 .. function:: isfile(path)

-   Return ``True`` if *path* is an :func:`existing <exists>` regular file.
+   Return ``True`` if *path* is an existing regular file.
 This follows symbolic links, so both :func:`islink` and :func:`isfile` can be true for the same path.

-   .. versionchanged:: 3.6
-      Accepts a :term:`path-like object`.

 .. function:: isdir(path)

-   Return ``True`` if *path* is an :func:`existing <exists>` directory.
+   Return ``True`` if *path* is an existing directory.
 This follows symbolic links, so both :func:`islink` and :func:`isdir` can be true for the same path.

-   .. versionchanged:: 3.6
-      Accepts a :term:`path-like object`.

 .. function:: islink(path)

-   Return ``True`` if *path* refers to an :func:`existing <exists>` directory entry that is a symbolic link.
+   Return ``True`` if *path* refers to a directory entry that is a symbolic link.
    Always ``False`` if symbolic links are not supported by the Python runtime.

-   .. versionchanged:: 3.6
-      Accepts a :term:`path-like object`.

 .. function:: ismount(path)

    Return ``True`` if pathname *path* is a :dfn:`mount point`: a point in a file system where a different file system has been mounted.
-On POSIX, the function checks whether *path*'s parent, :file:`{path}/..`, is on a different device than *path*, or whether :file:`{path}/..` and *path* point to the same i-node on the same device --- this should detect mount points for all Unix and POSIX variants.
-It is not able to reliably detect bind mounts on the same filesystem.
-On Windows, a drive letter root and a share UNC are always mount points, and for any other path ``GetVolumePathName`` is called to see if it is different from the input path.
+The function checks whether *path*'s parent, :file:`path/..`, is on a different device than *path*, or whether :file:`path/..` and *path* point to the same i-node on the same device --- this should detect mount points for all Unix and POSIX variants.

-   .. versionadded:: 3.4
-      Support for detecting non-root mount points on Windows.

-   .. versionchanged:: 3.6
-      Accepts a :term:`path-like object`.

 .. function:: join(path, *paths)